thebeatlecpu2012/GoogleClassroomNaxite/README.md

 !
 Locally Stored and Hosted Proxy Server

 !
-This allows your Nyte site to have a proxy already equipped when you deploy it so you can quickly get to circumventing censorship!
+This allows your Naxite Site to have a proxy already equipped when you deploy it so you can quickly get to circumventing censorship!

  #### Games